Brmanzo/clash_star_tracker/README.md

 compared to enemy rank, so the first OCR result is simply added to a set, and further OCR results are fuzzy matched to their initial readings.

-I've added initial support for names that alias with each other via a provided json file called multi_accounts.json.
+I've added support for names that alias with each other via a provided json file called multi_accounts.json.
 Inside is a dictionary where the key is the OCR returned string, and the value is a list of all aliasing players in descending rank.
 This ordering is consistent with war strength, but may drift over time.
 This also changes depending on the aliased players participation in each war, so manual adjustment can be made on a case by case basis.

-The game rules are defined in data_structures.playerData.total_score() where you can create your own custom bonuses or penalties for specific attacks.
-For example, if you want to penalize dropping more than 10 ranks to attack a lower player who hasn't been attacked yet: if there were no old stars you can reduce the total score.
-Or if you want to reward players who jump up a certain amount of ranks and score a new star, you can increase the total score.

-The total scores are appended to a new column in the player_history csv, where the final column is the total for all of the columns.
-The totals are then printed to a leaderboard sorted by greatest stars to share with your team.

-I plan to add an override for the feature recognition to accept hardcoded data positions in the future in case of failure, however my current detection works great for screenshots taken from the official clash of clans desktop app.
-I also plan to create a UI and better support for implementing custom game rules.
+I am currently developing the fallback hardcoded measurements for when the dynamic processing fails, however it is proving very challenging to integrate.
+I am quite happy with how it performs, and am eager to see if it helps anyone else manage their teams' performance!

 Using FFT to perform edge detection may also be worth looking into, however I am very satisfied with what I've learned throughout this project, and the tools I've developed to realize my vision.
-I'd recommend running with --db to see all the cool plots generated throughout the flow!
-If you have any suggestions feel free to reach out to my email, or join my clan Another Land #8LYR2LLP
+If you have any questions, please join our discord at discord.gg/vghJRYmej5, or join our clan Another Land at #8LYR2LLP